joshi-saurabh/blog.joshi.link/_includes/about/en.md

-Thank you for stopping by to read my blog.
+Thank you for stopping by to check out my blog.
 I am Saurabh Joshi & I am going to maintain this blog to record my learnings in technology & my thoughts on self improvement & life in general.
 I was born in Mumbai and spent most of my life there but from past many years I have been living & working in Singapore.

 IP networking has been my bread and butter for many years but I am longing to become an all-round Systems Engineer.
 Currently I enjoy reading & labbing about Network Programmability, Software Defined trends in networking, Linux, Scripting and open source softwares; & I am trying to ride this curve one bit at a time.